akitenkrad/akitenkrad-blog/src/content/posts/arxiv/202402/20240224000000/index.md

 Categories: I-2-7, cs-LG, cs.LG
 Keyword Score: 50
 Keywords: Reinforcement Learning, Reinforcement Learning from Human Feedback, Reinforcement Learning from Human Feedback, Large Language Model, Large Language Model
-<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2402.14740v1" target="_blank" >Paper Link</a>
+<a type="button" class="btn btn-outline-primary" href="http://arxiv.org/abs/2402.14740v2" target="_blank" >Paper Link</a>
-<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2402.14740v1.pdf" filename="2402.14740v1.pdf">Download PDF</button>
+<button type="button" class="btn btn-outline-primary download-pdf" url="https://arxiv.org/pdf/2402.14740v2.pdf" filename="2402.14740v2.pdf">Download PDF</button>

 ---

 **ABSTRACT**
-AI alignment in the shape of <b>Reinforcement</b> <b>Learning</b> <b>from</b> <b>Human</b> <b>Feedback</b> <b>(RLHF)</b> is increasingly treated as a crucial ingredient for high performance <b>large</b> <b>language</b> <b>models.</b> \textsc{Proximal Policy Optimization} (PPO) has been positioned by recent literature as the canonical method for the RL part of <b>RLHF.</b> However, it involves both high computational cost and sensitive hyperparameter tuning.
+AI alignment in the shape of <b>Reinforcement</b> <b>Learning</b> <b>from</b> <b>Human</b> <b>Feedback</b> <b>(RLHF)</b> is increasingly treated as a crucial ingredient for high performance <b>large</b> <b>language</b> <b>models.</b> Proximal Policy Optimization (PPO) has been positioned by recent literature as the canonical method for the RL part of <b>RLHF.</b> However, it involves both high computational cost and sensitive hyperparameter tuning.
 We posit that most of the motivational principles that led to the development of PPO are less of a practical concern in <b>RLHF</b> and advocate for a less computationally expensive method that preserves and even increases performance.
-We revisit the \textit{formulation} of alignment from human preferences in the context of RL.
+We revisit the formulation of alignment from human preferences in the context of RL.
 Keeping simplicity as a guiding principle, we show that many components of PPO are unnecessary in an <b>RLHF</b> context and that far simpler REINFORCE-style optimization variants outperform both PPO and newly proposed "RL-free" methods such as DPO and RAFT.
 Our work suggests that careful adaptation to <b>LLMs</b> alignment characteristics enables benefiting from online RL optimization at low cost.

 {{</citation>}}

-### (8/60 | 110/298) Q-Probe: A Lightweight Approach to Reward Maximization for Language Models (Kenneth Li et al., 2024)
+### (8/60 | 110/299) Q-Probe: A Lightweight Approach to Reward Maximization for Language Models (Kenneth Li et al., 2024)

 {{<citation>}}